-From Figs. 8 and 9, the effects of $\theta$ and $L_0$ on $v{\text{max}}$ are similar, as both of them have a positive correlation with $v{\text{max}}$ .
-In addition, the slope angle $\theta$ also influences the maximum runout angle as shown in Fig. 8.
+From Figs 8 and 9, the effects of θ and L_0 on v{max} are similar, as both of them have a positive correlation with v{max} .
+In addition, the slope angle θ also influences the maximum runout angle as shown in Fig. 8.
 The larger the slope angle, the larger the maximum runout angle.
-This is due to the definition of the runout angle $\alpha$ , which gives a maximum runout angle close to the slope angle $\theta$ .
+This is due to the definition of the runout angle α , which gives a maximum runout angle close to the slope angle θ .
 The maximum runout angle is reached when a flow stops on the slope with the modeled configuration.
-With $\theta = 30^\circ$ , several flows stay on the slope and have $\alpha \approx \theta$ .
-All the flows with $\theta = 40$ and 50° go to the connecting-arc and deposition zones, giving $\alpha < \theta$ .
-Note that the runout angle $\alpha$ has been correlated to the mean slope angle $\beta$ in exploring the runout distance of snow avalanches (Lied and Bakkehøi, 1980; Barbolini et al., 2000; Delparte et al., 2008).
-As ideal slopes (see Fig. 1) are adopted here, the mean slope angle $\beta$ is close to the slope angle $\theta$ .
+With $\theta = 30^{\circ}$, several flows stay on the slope and have $\alpha \approx \theta$.
+All the flows with $\theta = 40^{\circ}$ and 50° go to the connecting arc and deposition zones, giving $\alpha < \theta$.
+Note that the runout angle α has been correlated to the mean slope angle β in exploring the runout distance of snow avalanches (Lied and Bakkehøi, 1980; Barbolini et al., 2000; Delparte et al., 2008).
+As ideal slopes are adopted (see Fig. 1) here, the mean slope angle β is close to the slope angle θ .
 Indeed, the positive correlation between the maximum runout angle and the slope angle in Fig. 8 agrees with the $\alpha - \beta$ model (Lied and Bakkehøi, 1980).
-The MPM results in Figs. 8 and 9 generally fall into the range of the real-measurement data from McClung and Gauer (2018).
-In particular, the lower bound of $v{\text{max}}$ from the real measurements is recovered with the MPM simulation.
-Note the case with $v{max} = 70 \text{ m s}^{-1} \text{ serv}^{-1}$ ing as the upper bound of the field data was a powder snow avalanche, whose behavior differs significantly from the simulated dense snow avalanches.
+The MPM results in Figs 8 and 9 generally fall onto the range of the real-measurement data from McClung and Gauer (2018).
+In particular, the lower-bound of v{max} from the real measurements is recovered with the MPM simulation.
+Note the case with $v{max} = 70$ m/s serving as the upper-bound of the field data was a powder snow avalanche, whose behavior differs much from the simulated dense snow avalanches.
 In addition, the path length of the upper-bound case is significantly higher than the adopted ones in the MPM simulations (McClung and Gauer, 2018).
-This upper-bound case can indeed be captured with our MPM modeling by varying the model setup but is not the focus here.
-It was reported by McClung and Gauer (2018) that the runout angle has a negative correlation with the maximum front velocity but with wide scatter as observed from the blue dots in Figs. 8 or 9.
-According to our sensitivity study, the scatter might be a result of different terrain conditions (e.g., slope angle), release positions (e.g., path length) and snow properties.
+This upper-bound case can indeed be captured with our MPM modeling by varying the model setup, but is not the focus here.
+It was reported by McClung and Gauer (2018) that the runout angle has a negative correlation with the maximum front velocity, but with wide scatter as observed from the blue dots in Fig. 8 or Fig. 9.
+According to our sensitivity study, the scatter might be a result of different terrain conditions (e.g. slope angle), release positions (e.g. path length), and snow properties.
 In addition, some data might be on the plateau stage where the runout distance is governed by the deposition behavior instead of the maximum front velocity.